Cog-Creators/Red-DiscordBot/docs/guide_slash_and_interactions.rst

             self.bot = bot

         @app_commands.command()
-        @app_commands.describe(channel="The channel you want to use")
+        @app_commands.describe(channel="The channel you want to mention")
-        async def channel(self, interaction: discord.Interaction, channel: discord.TextChannel):
+        async def mentionchannel(self, interaction: discord.Interaction, channel: discord.TextChannel):
-            await interaction.response.send_message(f"Your channel is {channel.mention}", ephemeral=True)
+            await interaction.response.send_message(f"That channel is {channel.mention}", ephemeral=True)

         @app_commands.command()
-        @app_commands.describe(role="The role you want to use")
+        @app_commands.describe(role="The role you want to mention")
-        async def role(self, interaction: discord.Interaction, role: discord.Role):
+        async def mentionrole(self, interaction: discord.Interaction, role: discord.Role):
-            await interaction.response.send_message(f"Your role is {role.mention}", ephemeral=True)
+            await interaction.response.send_message(f"That role is {role.mention}", ephemeral=True)

         @app_commands.command()
-        @app_commands.describe(member="The member you want to use")
+        @app_commands.describe(member="The member you want to mention")
-        async def member(self, interaction: discord.Interaction, member: discord.Member):
+        async def mentionmember(self, interaction: discord.Interaction, member: discord.Member):
-            await interaction.response.send_message(f"Your member is {member.mention}", ephemeral=True)
+            await interaction.response.send_message(f"That member is {member.mention}", ephemeral=True)

-If you try out the channel command, you will see that it currently accepts any type of channel, however let's say we want to limit this to voice channels only.
+If you try out the mentionchannel command, you will see that it currently accepts any type of channel, however let's say we want to limit this to voice channels only.
 We can do so by adjusting our type hint to :class:`discord.VoiceChannel` instead of :class:`discord.TextChannel`.